menglishca/keyin-course-notes/content/fullstack/course-notes/week-05/examples/_index.md

 - Setup adding new todo list items
 - Design the .ejs template to display the current items
 - Ensure the data persists to some degree

-## Example 2: Simple Greeting App
-### Ask
-- Create an Express application that displays a greeting to the user
-- A base repository can be found [here](https://github.com/menglishca/simple-greeting-base.git)

-### Features
-- Display a random greeting on each page visit
-- Show the current date after the greeting

-### Tasks
-- Create the greeting function
-- Implement unit tests for the greeting function
-- Setup the Express server
-- Design the .ejs template

 ## Example 3: Random Quotes App
 ### Ask